isomerpages/mlaw-corp/news/speeches/_posts/2015-07-22-Speech-by-Senior-Minister-of-State-for-Law-Indranee-Rajah-at-the-Launch-of-Law-Awareness-Week-CDC.md

 ---
-layout: post
-title: Speech by Senior Minister of State for Law, Indranee Rajah, at the Launch of Law Awareness Week @ CDC
+title: 'Speech by Senior Minister of State for Law, Indranee Rajah, at the Launch of Law Awareness Week @ CDC'
 permalink: /news/speeches/speech-by-senior-minister-of-state-for-law--indranee-rajah--at-t0
 breadcrumb: Speeches
-collection_name: news

 ---

 22 Jul 2015 Posted in [Speeches](/news/speeches)